gospodinp/torei-rpg/rules.md

 --------------------------------------------------------------------

 Your character starts out with **one** special belonging of your choice.  *It must be something your character can wear with a catsuit*.
 That means anything that would fit on a utility belt, in your boot, as a bracelet or pendant, tucked behind your ear, or however you might keep something on your person without having to hold on to it.

 Anything else, you need to find, steal, buy or borrow.
-On the whole, the game is about your *character*, not your gear, though.
-Most of the time, we can simply assume that you have the tools of your trade, or that you will just use what is at hand.
+Most of the time, we can just assume that you use what is at hand.

+> The game is about your *character*, not your gear, so don't get too caught up in Belongings!

 ### Guns are complicated